 This is also a description of the variety of ways that we live out Christ’s love in the context of community.

 Being transformed into the likeness of Jesus Christ and yielding the fruit of the Holy Spirit is not a sudden complete experience; rather, it is a lifelong process.

-And we all with unveiled face, beholding the glory of the Lord, are being changed into his likeness from one degree of glory to another: for this comes from the Lord who is the Spirit.
-(II Corinthians 3:17-18)
+And we all with unveiled face, beholding the glory of the Lord, are being changed into his likeness from one degree of glory to another: for this comes from the Lord who is the Spirit.2 Corinthians 3:17-18 (NIV)

-3. Empowerment: Receiving the Holy Spirit’s Power for Service and Witness
+Empowerment: Receive the Holy Spirit’s Power for Service and Witness

 Jesus also clearly commissions us with the same mission that the Father had given Him.

 Jesus said to them again, ‘Peace be with you.
 As the Father has sent me, even so I send you.’